 Today’s colored LED strings wrapped around bushes, trees and houses are great for brightening long dark winters.
 But that wacky sign on an old stockade fence exuded colorful Mid-Century quirkiness and joy.
 Yes, it was missing a few bulbs!
 But I still loved it to pieces.

-It was also the first beautiful thing I saw one cold winter night in 2011, after an out-of-control Cadillac “boat” rammed my Subaru Outback head-on, spun it a full 360 degrees, pushed it backwards 60 feet, continued accelerating down the road 200 feet more before finally running into a tree – and in the process, crushed my car into a washing-machine-sized block.
-From which I crawled with nothing more than a bruised knee.
+It was also the first beautiful thing I saw one cold winter night in 2011– after a huge, out-of-control, 1970’s, Cadillac “boat” ran a red light, sheered off two trees, and then rammed my old Subaru Outback head-on (spinning it a full 360 degrees and pushing it backwards 60 feet more) before continuing on its own down the road another 200 feet (where a third tree finally stopped it).
+Its driver had experienced a fatal medical emergency, and his car had crushed mine into a washing-machine-sized block– from which I crawled with nothing more than a bruised knee.

-At this writing, Kate and I left Winchester 10 years ago.
-And if we’re ever in town again around Christmastime, I’ll try to recapture the image with a better camera.
-If the sign is still there.
+At this writing, Kate and I left Winchester ten years ago.
+And if we’re ever again in town around Christmastime, and the sign is still there, I’ll try to recapture the above image with a better camera.
 But if it isn’t, that’s OK.
-This memory from a great low-light Fuji FinePix F31fd can still brighten dark winter nights.
+This memory from a great low-light Fuji FinePix F31fd can still brighten any dark winter night.

 Happy (and Safe) Holidays Everyone!